sib-swiss/unix-first-steps-training/exercise_instructions.md

     type bash   # -> bash is /usr/bin/bash
     ```

-8. Nothing to correct.

-9. Show the size of the directories:
+8. Show the size of the directories:

      ```sh
      du -sh a_directory  # 20 K (20 kilobytes)